Giant Quantum Reflection of Neon Atoms from a Ridged Silicon Surface

 As an example of application to atom optical elements, we fabricated a reflective grating on a silicon surface with a ridged structure.
 Figure~\ref{splitter} shows the diffraction grating with a periodicity of 2~mm.
 The grating was composed of 1-mm-wide reflective stripes each of which was composed of $10^2$ ridges separated by 10~$\mu$m.
 The top of the ridge was 100~nm wide.
 At a large diffraction angle, the intensity of the first-order diffraction relative to the specular reflection was approximately 0.4, which is in agreement with the intensity ratio of a transmission grating with a 50\% opening.
 As the incident angle is reduced, the relative intensity of the first-order diffraction becomes weaker, and the efficiency becomes almost constant at a value of 6.5~\%.
 This is due to the same physics that increases the reflectivity of a ridged surface.
 As the angle decreases, all atoms become deflected even when the spacing of two successive ridges is as large as 1~mm.
 Therefore, the 1-mm-wide flat stripe does not function as an absorbing surface, and the contrast of the amplitude grating is lost.
 A similar loss of contrast was observed on the phase grating of an evanescent wave\cite{Cognet}.

 In conclusion we have demonstrated that for light atoms the reflectivity of quantum reflection can be sufficiently increased for use as practical reflective atom optics elements, which enables us to design simple stable devices.
 The present result shows that the reflectivity changes markedly depending on the surface condition.
-Therefore, the quantum reflection is a valuable tool for studying the characteristics of solid surfaces. \\[10pt] {\bf Acknowledgments} \\ This work was partly supported by the Grants in Aid for Scientific Research (11216202) from the Ministry of Education, Culture, Sports, Science and Technology.
-One of the author(FS) is grateful to C. I. Westbrook for valuable discussions.
+Therefore, the quantum reflection is a valuable tool for studying the characteristics of solid surfaces.